How To Finance a Car From a Private Seller

 - Borrower- and seller-signed bill of sale for the vehicle.

-- Any current lienholder information, including lienholder name, payoff address, phone number, daily per diem and account number.
+- Any current lienholder information, including the lienholder's name, payoff address, phone number, daily per diem and account number.

 - If the car is "free and clear" or doesn't have a lien at all, provide a free and clear title.